diaszakir/BlockchainTechAssignment1/README.md

 2. **Interact with the Contract**:
    Use the provided JavaScript code (`interact.js`) to send Ether to the contract and withdraw Ether from the contract.

-   (`getBalance`) to get balance from account (`sendEther`) to send ether to account
+   (`getBalance`) to get balance from account

+   (`sendEther`) to send ether to account

    (`withDraw`) to withdraw ether

+3. **MetaMask**
+MetaMask is used in this project to manage Ethereum accounts and interact with the blockchain.
+It allows users to:

+Connect to the Ethereum Network: MetaMask acts as a bridge to connect the local Ethereum network (like Ganache) or public testnets.
+Manage Accounts: It securely stores and manages user accounts and private keys.

 ---